greenbone/docs/src/feed-sync.md

 which greenbone-feed-sync
 /usr/local/bin/greenbone-feed-sync
 ```
-Once you determine the path of the executed command you can identify whether it is the new Python-based feed sync command or the legacy bash version.
-To do that, use the `head` command to print the first line of the script.
+By default, the old feed sync scripts are installed to the `sbin` subdirectory, and the new scripts are installed to the `bin` subdirectory.
+To make sure, you can identify whether it is the new Python-based feed sync command or the legacy bash version by using the `head` command to print the first line of the script.
 This will indicate the interpreter used at execution run-time.

 For example:
 ```sh